-Before we go there, post is the third part of a 5 part series on why people are attending church less often.
+Before we go there, this post is the third part of a 5 part series on why people are attending church less often.

 If you want to access the podcast interviews easily on your phone or other device, the best way is to subscribe to my leadership podcast for free on iTunes or Stitcher.

-Now to the 5 things.
+Now to the 5 things:

 1. Develop some empathy

-Many of today’s church leaders grew up in church.
+Many of today’s church leaders grew up in the church.
 We remember a time when church attendance was simply the thing you did every Sunday.
 And as church leaders or volunteers, it’s what we still do every Sunday.

-So at times it can be a little hard to empathize with people who don’t see things the way we see them.
+So at times, it can be a little hard to empathize with people who don’t see things the way we see them.